EBI-Metagenomics/mgnify-web/README.md

 ##### Django admin superuser

 You can add a Django superuser to the database, so you can use the Django Admin console.
+In the minimal Sqlite dbs, once has been created (username/password: `emgtest`).

 ```bash
 make api-superuser